erlingm/puzzle/README.md

 # puzzle
-A timing puzzle sequential vs parallel for BigInteger multiplication (based on one of the puzzles by Dr. Heinz M. Kabutz)
+A timing puzzle sequential vs parallel for BigInteger multiplication _(based on one of the puzzles by Dr. Heinz M. Kabutz)_

 Simple Java project in IntelliJ, and using Java 16 for compilation.

+## The puzzle
+The puzzle is why running the calculation in parallel is not a factor smaller than the number of processors of the computer, compared to running it sequentally. _I do not know the answer._

+## Sample run
 On my computer:
 <pre>
 Processor	Intel(R) Xeon(R) W-1290P CPU @ 3.70GHz   3.70 GHz